treyhunner/treyhunner.github.com/source/_posts/2018-12-10-why-you-should-be-using-pathlib.markdown

 Most of my code that works with files now defaults to using `pathlib` and I recommend that you do the same.
 **If you can use `pathlib`, you should**.

+If you'd like to continue reading about pathlib, check out my follow-up article called [No really, pathlib is great][follow-up].

 [wonderful]: https://jefftriplett.com/2017/pathlib-is-wonderful/
 [duck typing]: https://en.wikipedia.org/wiki/Duck_typing
 [pep 519]: https://www.python.org/dev/peps/pep-0519/#standard-library-changes